CartoDB/carto-vl/docs/guides/02-add-data-sources.md

     ]
 };
 ```

+**Note:**
-> If your dataset is much bigger, you would probably store that content in an external file (see this [External GeoJSON layer](/developers/carto-vl/examples/#example-external-geojson-layer) example).
+If your dataset is much bigger, you would probably store that content in an external file (see this [External GeoJSON layer](/developers/carto-vl/examples/#example-external-geojson-layer) example).

 And then use it within a GeoJSON source, like this:
 ```js